MikkelSchubert/paleomix/docs/troubleshooting/common.rst

     [...]

 This particular error indicates that the same reads have been included multiple times in the makefile (see section [sub:Troubleshooting-BAM]).
-Normally it is nessesary to consult the documentation of the specified program in order to determine the cause of the failure.
+Normally it is necessary to consult the documentation of the specified program in order to determine the cause of the failure.

 In addition, the pipeline performs a number of which during startup, which may result in the following issues being detected: